-- Same vein and more prominent, Rock and Roll (or Mega Man and Roll in the west), doesn't help that their actual connection varies in their various incarnations.
-The same apply to Rock and Blues (Mega Man and Proto Man in the west).
+- Likewise, Rock and Roll (or Mega Man and Roll in the West), whose actual connection varies in their various incarnations.
+The same applies to Rock and Blues (Mega Man and Proto Man in the west).

 - Considering that they're half-sisters, there's a surprisingly large amount of Dead or Alive porn that features Kasumi/Ayane.

-- First off are brothers, Ragna the Bloodedge and Jin Kisaragi.
-This is arguably the most popular yaoi pairing, and doubly supported by the two's fierce rivalry.
-What really sells it however is Jin's rather unhealthy obsession with killing Ragna.
-Something the creators seem to love to play with in the series` various Gag Reels.
+- Brothers Ragna the Bloodedge and Jin Kisaragi are possibly the most popular yaoi pairing, and doubly supported by the two's fierce rivalry.
+What really sells it is Jin's rather unhealthy obsession with killing Ragna, and the creators seem to love to play with it in the various Gag Reels.

-- Ace Attorney caters to this trope, but when you think about it, it's not that surprising: there's shippers for Mia×Maya, Lana×Ema, Jake×Neil, Edgeworth×Franziska (although, to be fair, they're not biologically related), and even Apollo×Trucy, all of which have a fair bit of subtext to them.
+- Ace Attorney caters to this trope, but, when you think about it, it's not that surprising: there's shippers for Mia×Maya, Lana×Ema, Jake×Neil, Edgeworth×Franziska, and even Apollo×Trucy, all of which have a fair bit of subtext to them.
 The two incestuous pairings that are by far the most popular in the fandom are Dahlia/Iris, from Trials and Tribulations and Kristoph/Klavier, from Apollo Justice.

 - In the visual novel Morenatsu, it's not uncommon for fans to ship Tatsuki with his father Tappei.

-- John/Jade and Dave/Rose are confirmed ecto-siblings, but they still have a rather large shipping base.
-The latter moreso, though.
+- John/Jade and Dave/Rose—confirmed ecto-siblings with a rather large shipping base.
+More on the latter, though.

-- Avatar: The Last Airbender always had a significant Azula/Zuko shipper fandom, but the creators surely aren't making it too difficult with such scenes (appropriate music added).
+- The Azula/Zuko shipper fandom was always significant, but the creators surely aren't making it too difficult with such scenes (appropriate music added).
 They have even (jokingly?) shipped Zuko's alter ego with Azula at a convention.
 On the flip side, Azula acts that way toward just about everyone.

-- A lot of people give Zuko an Oedipus Complex, especially after The Search.
-The idea that their familial affection doesn't overpower any sexual attraction due to years of separation often comes into play.
+- A lot of people give Zuko an Oedipus Complex, especially after The Search, often with the idea that their familial affection doesn't overpower any sexual attraction due to years of separation.

 - The Legend of Korra:

-- From the same show Tarrlok and Amon/Noatak has become very popular after the season finale thanks to the buckets and buckets of angst.
-Who cares if they both died, that's what Fix Fics are for.
+- Tarrlok and Amon/Noatak became very popular after the season 1 finale, thanks to the buckets and buckets of angst.
+Who cares if they both died?
+That's what Fix Fics are for.

-- Desna and Eska are a pair of Creepy Twins so this comes into play naturally.
+- Desna and Eska are a pair of Creepy Twins, so this comes into play naturally (again, Bolin is usually in the tangle, but not always).
 There's even an in-series joke about how There Is Only One Bed in their hotel suite, though Desna apparently sleeps in the bathtub.

-- Lemongrab and his clone, Lemongrab 2, from Adventure Time are one of the most popular ships in the fandom, even after the two actually referred to each other as "brother" in the episode "Another Five Short Graybles."
-Surprisingly, (or unsurprisingly,) this failed to turn away most of the shippers.
-In fact, it might have motivated them into shipping them even more.
-Shipping them is possibly justified because one is a clone of the other and they are "technically" not brothers, and they are also clinically insane.
-Alternatively, some see this simply as clones and relationship companions, but not necessarily siblings.
+- Lemongrab and his clone, Lemongrab 2, from Adventure Time are one of the most popular ships in the fandom, even after the two actually referred to each other as "brother" in the episode "Another Five Short Graybles".
+Alternatively, some shippers see this simply as clones and relationship companions, but not necessarily siblings.